The Moment I Realized We’re Never Done Parenting

 When the oldest of my six kids was 18-years-old, you would think that some of the parenting would sort of be ‘done’ by this point.
 But I have a PSA for all the moms of small humans: Don’t look too forward to being able to kick back when they get older.
 Here’s why.

 Being a mom can sometimes feel like this:

 Honestly, I kind of lost my shit when I heard this.
 Here is a kid with an actual diagnosis.
 I can’t have him NOT in residence for his first year at University.
-He needs the support of the housing department and needs the social opportunities that residence living provides.
+He needed the support of the housing department and needs the social opportunities that residence living provides.
 One would think that there would be an appeal process for kids with special needs, or exceptions made, or heck – even a lottery system so that the student body in residence would be inclusive and diverse.

 Nope, nada, nothing.

 I communicated with the Dean of Students and the Director of Housing and their “hands were tied”, which is an excuse I have very little time for coming from senior administrators.
 To not consider the hardship my son has faced and the obstacles he has overcome?
 Shameful.
 Did I mention, HALF A PERCENT?

 One evening I was explaining to my son that we likely could not accept the offer from his first choice University because there was no residence guarantee.
 I explained the discussion I was involved in and he said “Uh oh, are you going to go all Mama Bear?”